Skip to content

 Units to keep straight

-• Headroom checks use kW
+• Available-power checks use kW

 • Expected power overrides use W